pamukkale the roman baths

 Prepare your Turkey road trip: culture

 While packing and once arrived, don’t forget the history and culture of the country you’re visiting.
 Even though the Turkish constitution provides freedom of religion choice, more than 80% of the population are Muslims.
-For this reason, women who want to visit, should prefer longer skirts and pants over short ones.
+For this reason, women who want to visit, should prefer longer skirts and pants over short ones, especially when visiting non-touristy places (outside Cappadocia and Pamukkale) or religious buildings.

 In conclusion, why you should plan a road trip to Turkey